-TN teachers generally preferred indirect feedback like clarification requests and repetition, aiming to build student confidence and encourage self-correction, especially in a semi-rural setting with lower English exposure.
-In contrast, TH teachers, working in an urban, better-resourced environment, were more open to explicit correction and meta-linguistic feedback, valuing their clarity and efficiency.
+The TN teachers generally preferred indirect feedback like clarification requests and repetition, aiming to build student confidence and encourage self-correction, especially in a semi-rural setting with lower English exposure.
+In contrast, the TH teachers, working in an urban, better-resourced environment, were more open to explicit correction and meta-linguistic feedback, valuing their clarity and efficiency.
 These differences reflect context-sensitive approaches, shaped by factors such as student proficiency, confidence, and learning environment.

 The timing of OCF

-Both TN and TH teachers expressed a preference for delayed oral corrective feedback (OCF), though their underlying reasons differed.
-TN teachers - generally younger and less experienced - prioritized emotional support, aiming to protect students’ confidence and avoid disrupting their speaking flow.
+Both the TN and TH teachers expressed a preference for delayed oral corrective feedback (OCF), though their underlying reasons differed.
+The TN teachers - generally younger and less experienced - prioritized emotional support, aiming to protect students’ confidence and avoid disrupting their speaking flow.
 TN1 remarked, “If I interrupt them in the middle, it might embarrass them or make them hesitant to speak again,” while TN2 shared, “I believe that correction should not

 disrupt students’ thinking.
 I often jot down their mistakes and address them later.”
 Similarly, TH2 commented, “Immediate correction may cause students to lose face.
 I often let them finish and then gently point out their errors,” and TH1 explained, “Students in our context tend to be shy.
 If we correct them too early, they may become silent.”

-Across both schools, teachers often delayed feedback to preserve classroom rapport and reduce learner anxiety.
-However, TH teachers, who were more experienced, also emphasized that delayed feedback aligns with cultural norms, such as saving face and maintaining group harmony.
-While TN teachers tended to avoid immediate correction altogether, TH teachers applied it more flexibly depending on the situation.
+In both schools, the teachers often delayed feedback to preserve classroom rapport and reduce learner anxiety.
+However, the TH teachers, who were more experienced, emphasized that delayed feedback aligns with cultural norms, such as saving face and maintaining group harmony.
+While the TN teachers tended to avoid immediate correction altogether, the TH teachers applied it more flexibly, depending on the situation.
 Despite these nuances, both groups recognized delayed OCF as a culturally appropriate strategy that fosters fluency, student comfort, and a positive classroom atmosphere.

 The linguistic target of OCF

-All teachers acknowledged the importance of correcting pronunciation errors but emphasized that such correction should be integrated with grammar and vocabulary feedback, especially in the high school context.
+All the teachers acknowledged the importance of correcting pronunciation errors but emphasized that such correction should be integrated with grammar and vocabulary feedback, especially in the high school context.
 They believed that effective communication depends not only on clear pronunciation but also on accurate grammar and appropriate word use.
-Both TN and TH teachers advocated a balanced, selective approach
+Both the TN and TH teachers advocated a balanced, selective approach

 - correcting pronunciation primarily when it impedes understanding, while also addressing structural and lexical issues to meet academic and real-world demands.

 TN2 explained: “Many of my students can pronounce individual words well after practice, but they still make grammatical mistakes that confuse the listener.
 So I try to correct both-pronunciation and structure-especially when they speak in longer sentences.”
 This view was echoed by TN4, who noted: “I always correct mispronounced words if they affect understanding, but I also help them fix grammar because exams and presentations require both accuracy and fluency.”
-In the more competitive urban setting, TH teachers placed a stronger emphasis on combining phonological precision with syntactic and lexical accuracy.
+In the more competitive urban setting, the TH teachers placed a stronger emphasis on combining phonological precision with syntactic and lexical accuracy.
 As TH3 remarked, “If they mispronounce ‘worked’ as ‘work’, it’s both a pronunciation and grammar issue.”
 Similarly, TH2 added, “It’s not enough to say the words clearly - they need to use the right words in the right way.”
-Overall, teachers across both contexts supported a holistic view of corrective feedback, aimed at improving students’ overall communicative competence.
+Overall, the teachers in both contexts supported a holistic view of corrective feedback, aiming at improving students’ overall communicative competence.

 Teachers’ practices of oral corrective